-Therefore the first and indispensable step in the uniting the most exploited, excluded, and oppressed is the identification, education, and uniting of its newly emerging leaders, teachers, and organizers.
-Facilitating this first indispensable step is precisely the task of the University of the Poor.
+The first and indispensable step in the uniting the most exploited, excluded and oppressed is the identification, education, and uniting of its newly emerging leaders, teachers, and organizers.
+The University of the Poor is currently focused on three main areas of study: history, political economy and the mental terrain, or ideology.

 The University of the Poor seeks to put key groups and leaders in relationship to one another to facilitate deep and rigorous study and research, develop materials for learning and teaching and serve as a central depository for resources and analysis.